TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

 ![Append RMSA to list of forms to merge]({{ site.baseurl }}/assets/images/powerAutomate/addRMSAToListOfFormsToMerge.png)

 6. You're done!
-Below is an example
+Below is an example of a completed "Populate a Word Template and Create PDF" sequence.

 ![Complete Populate a Word Template and Create PDF Sequence]({{ site.baseurl }}/assets/images/powerAutomate/overviewOfPopulatingRMSAAndMakingPDF.png)

 [Back to Top](#top)